 8-01.
 General.
 R. F. Henry Lock and Dam is a run-of-the-river project with little storage capacity between the maximum and minimum operating pool elevations of 126.0 feet NGVD29 and 123.0 feet NGVD29.
 The project has a limited peaking hydropower capacity between elevations 123.0 feet NGVD29 to 126.0 feet NGVD29.
 The project's minimum reservoir level, elevation 123.0 feet NGVD29, provides navigation depths up to Montgomery, Alabama.
-Other purposes provided by the project include water quality, public recreation and fish and wildlife conservation and mitigation.
+Other purposes provided by the project include water quality, public recreation, and fish and wildlife conservation and mitigation.
 While access and some facilities are available at the project for public recreation and fish and wildlife conservation and mitigation, water is typically not specifically managed for these purposes.

-The impacts of the ACT Master Water Control Manual and its Appendices, including this water control manual have been fully evaluated in an Environmental Impact Statement (EIS) that was published on November 2014.
-A Record of Decision (ROD) for the action was signed on May 2015.
-During the preparation of the EIS, a review of all direct, secondary and cumulative impacts was made.
-As detailed in the EIS, the decision to prepare the Water Control Manual and the potential impacts was coordinated with Federal and State agencies, environmental organizations, Indian tribes, and other stakeholder groups and individuals having an interest in the basin.
-The ROD and EIS are public documents and references to their accessible locations are available upon request.
+The impacts of the ACT Master Water Control Manual and its Appendices, including this water control manual have been fully evaluated in a Feasibility Report and Integrated Supplemental Environmental Impact Statement (FR/SEIS) that was published in November 2020.
+A Record of Decision (ROD) for the action was signed in August 2021.
+During the preparation of the FR/SEIS, a review of all direct, secondary and cumulative impacts was made.
+As detailed in the FR/SEIS, the decision to prepare the Water Control Manual and the potential impacts was coordinated with Federal and State agencies, environmental organizations, Indian tribes, and other stakeholder groups and individuals having an interest in the basin.
+The ROD and FR/SEIS are public documents and references to their accessible locations are available upon request.